rubenmate/dotfiles/README.md

   - Microsoft Teams
 - Add correct installation of Rust (with Rustup)
 - Possible problem with zshenv cargo folder not existing on initial setup
+- Add telescope find files to search in my dotfiles